PappasBrent/pappasbrent/README.md

 # Hello

-My name is Brent.
-My top interests are programming, running, and reading.
-My favorite programming language is Python 3, but I enjoy trying out various programming languages and paradigms.
-If you would like to know more about me, please visit my [personal website](https://pappasbrent.com).
+My Name is Brent Pappas.
+I am Computer Science PhD student at the University of Central Florida, where I am advised by Dr. Paul Gazzillo.
+My research interests are in program analysis and transformation; more specifically, I am currently working on a tool for automatically transforming C function-like macros to C functions.